elense-software/file-tester/file-creator/README.md

 });
 ```

+### StaticTestFilesDirectory and RuntimeTestFilesDirectory combined

-Using both StaticTestFilesDirectory and RuntimeTestFilesDirectory in one test to provide separation between static inputs and runtime outputs.
+Using both `StaticTestFilesDirectory` and `RuntimeTestFilesDirectory` in one test to provide separation between static inputs and runtime outputs.
 ```typescript
 it('Load ./static-test-files/test-sentence.txt and save updated content in ./runtime-test-files/test.sentence.updated.txt', () => {
     const staticDir: TestFilesDirectory = new StaticTestFilesDirectory(__dirname)